 Sharing smart card reader over network to an RDP session

 USB Network Gate permits to access smart card reader plugged into local machine while working in remote desktop session.
 In fact, you share USB port, to which you can attach any USB device.

 Connecting to a remote desktop session usually immediately makes USB devices plugged into your machine unavailable for use.
 Here is what you can do to have access to them:

 All you need to do is install USB Network Gate on both machines which participate in connection:

-- On the local machine (where the client for Microsoft RDP protocol is installed), USB Network Gate Server should be installed to share USB devices over Remote Desktop Protocol.
+On the local machine (where the client for Microsoft RDP protocol is installed), USB Network Gate Server should be installed to share USB devices to the Remote Desktop Protocol session.
 The client for Microsoft RDP protocol will be Remote Desktop Connection.